Manhattan subway bomber sentenced to life in prison for 2017 attack inspired by ISIS

 President Donald Trump would later highlight the episode in arguing for stricter immigration policies.
 Ullah was in the United States on a visa for relatives of people already living legally in the country.

-The explosion, at 7:20 a.m., caused smoke to fill the subway tunnel and sent terrified commuters fleeing.
-Police undertook an urgent search for additional bombs.
+The explosion, at 7:20 a.m., filled the subway tunnel with smoke and caused commuters to flee.
+Police undertook a search for additional bombs.

 “Ullah’s motive was clear and unambiguous: a deeply held ideological hatred for America,” acting U.S. attorney Audrey Strauss said in a statement after Thursday’s sentencing in U.S. District Court in Manhattan.